 Lake Caroline Owners Association (LCOA)

+We are your homeowners’ association, a corporation that elects to be taxed as a homeowners’ association under Internal Revenue Code Section 528.
 Lake Caroline is a private, planned community, and once you have purchased property you automatically become a member.
-We are a non-profit organization, and our primary purpose is to safeguard your property value.
+Our primary purpose is to safeguard your property value.
 According to the Journal of Urban Economics

 homes that are part of a homeowners association (HOA) sell at a higher price then homes without a HOA.
 To fulfill our purpose, LCOA strives to create a community that is both beautiful and enjoyable.
 Some of the areas of responsibility include financial and legal management, care and maintenance of common grounds and facilities, rules and regulation compliance, and annual meetings.
 LCOA and our members are governed by our Board of Directors